 Antiparos Kastro

 The castle ( Kastro) on Antiparos must have once been quite something for this small island.
 Located in the center of Antiparos Town it was built in the mid-15th century by the Venetians as a single, residential unit and fortified tower.
-Antiparos was often plundered by pirates due to its isolation and exposure, so the Kastro was an important addition to the island and its inhabitants.
+Pirates often plundered Antiparos due to its isolation and exposure, so the Kastro was an important addition to the island and its inhabitants.

 Shopping on Antiparos

 There are some really lovely shops on Antiparos.
-I was quite surprised by this as it’s such a small, low key island but I was really impressed by the quality and selection at some of the boutiques along Pedestrian Street in particular.
+I was pretty surprised by this, as it’s such a small, low-key island, but I was really impressed by the quality and selection at some of the boutiques along Pedestrian Street, in particular.
 Plus super friendly and helpful staff.

 Visit Despotiko island

-The island of Despotiko (Despotico) is a small island that sits at the southern end of Antiparos. Ιn ancient times, it was believed to be heavily populated, but today no one lives there.
+The island of Despotiko (Despotico) lies at the southern end of Antiparos. Ιn ancient times, it was believed to be heavily populated, but today no one lives there.

 There has been extensive restoration work, and excavations are ongoing at the ancient Mantra Sanctuary, believed to date back to the 7th century BC.

-Despotiko was identified as the ancient island of Presepinthos by the Ancient Greek historian and geographer Strabo and by Pliny the Elder, the Roman historian and philosopher.
+Despotiko was identified by the Ancient Greek historian and geographer Strabo and by Pliny the Elder, the Roman historian and philosopher, as the ancient island of Presepinthos.

 The island has several beautiful beaches and sea caves.
-The best beach is called Livadi, and it has magnificent silver sand.
+The best beach is Livadi, with magnificent silver sand.

 Despotiko can be reached by a private boat or one of the many daily trips from Saint George village or Antiparos town.